 Employee Assistance Program.
 Neither the fact of a faculty member’s participation in an employee assistance program nor information generated by participation in the program, shall be used as evidence of a performance deficiency within the evaluation process described in this Article, except for information relating to a faculty member’s failure to participate in an employee assistance program consistent with the terms to which the faculty member and the University Administration have agreed.

 Employee Assistance Program.
 The State will develop and maintain an Employee Assistance Program and will meet and confer with VSEA prior to implementing in the Departments and Agencies.
-VSEA recognizes the value of employee assistance and will assist in developing the program and encouraging troubled employees to participate in an effort to avoid the necessity for discipline or corrective action because of impaired work performance.
+VSEA recognizes the value of employee assistance and will assist in developing the program and encourage troubled employees to participate in an effort to avoid the necessity for discipline or corrective action because of impaired work performance.
 Employees participating in the Employee Assistance Program will be assured of strict confidentiality.

 Employee Assistance Program.
 The District will continue to provide a referral program for the purpose of assisting in a confidential manner, employees and their families with marital, psychological, alcohol or drug problems to obtain counseling and other services.The District shall retain a consultant to provide referrals as appropriate in the above described problem areas.
 The District shall pay the cost of this consultant’s referral services, which will constitute the entire District monetary contribution to this program.The costs for all other services provided to employees or their families under this program shall be borne by the participating employee/family member to the extent such services are not covered by the employee’s medical or other benefit plans.